Kattekly/Cards/README.md

 # Cards training

+When we collect the answer ourselves and generate it, the brain works more actively.
+That is why everything we have spoken and imagined is remembered better than what we have just seen and heard.

-Learning with cards.
+This principle is the basis of learning with cards.
 We see a question - one side of the card with an unfamiliar word or definition.
 We then try to find the answer on our own and, if we fail, we open the back side and check ourselves.
 In essence, each viewing of a stack of cards is a small personal exam, a test of knowledge.
 During such a test, information is absorbed better than in simple reading.